olnor18/mukube/README.md

     "
 ```

-To use the local kas file you have to chain them by `kas <command> mukube/kas.yaml:mukube/<local kas file>.yaml`
+To use the local kas file you have to chain them by `kas <command> mukube/kas.yaml:mukube/kas-local.yaml`.

+As kas needs the local file to be in the same directory as the original kas file we require this file to be named `kas-local.yaml`

 If your kas configuration outputs an iso file it will be located in the ./build/tmp/deploy/images/ folder.